 Moodle allows them to distribute an array of training content on-demand to their members, for example continuing professional development (CPD) training.

-What do organisations use Moodle for?
+What do organisations use Moodle LMS for?

-Moodle is an open-source platform which is continually updated and improved.
+Moodle LMS is an open-source platform which is continually updated and improved.
 It can be extended to meet your own organisation’s requirements or delivered straight out of the box.
 It’s a flexible platform which can also be customised by Hubken’s team to meet your organisational aims.

 1. Compliance Training